Diamond Rock

 The island gets its name from the reflections that its sides cast at certain hours of the day, which evoke images of a precious stone.
-It is notable for events during the Napoleonic Wars.
+It is notable for having been commissioned into the Royal Navy as the stone frigate HMS Diamond Rock in February 1804 during the Napoleonic Wars.
+In mid-1805, a Franco-Spanish squadron captured the rock in the Battle of Diamond Rock and held it until the British recaptured it in the invasion of Martinique in 1809.
+Diamond Rock was returned to French control as part of a postwar trade of Martinique in 1815, and it remains part of Martinique.

 HMS Diamond Rock

-Diamond Rock occupies a strategic position at the north end of the St. Lucia Straits.
-Possession of the rock permits interdiction of navigation between Martinique and its southern neighbour, St Lucia.
+Diamond Rock occupies a strategic position at the north end of the Saint Lucia Channel.
+Possession of the rock permits interdiction of navigation between Martinique and its southern neighbour, Saint Lucia.

 In September 1803 Commodore Sir Samuel Hood sailed to the rock aboard Centaur (Captain Murray Maxwell).
 Hood had received the assignment to blockade the bays at Fort Royal and Saint Pierre, Martinique.